-5 Day Mary River and Kakadu Wildlife and Birdwatching Tour- Standard accommodation
+5 Day Kakadu and Top End Wildlife and Birdwatching Tour

-You will be collected from your Darwin accommodation at 5am for your 5 day wildlife and bird watching tour through the Mary River and Kakadu National Parks.
+You will be collected from your Darwin accommodation at 7.30am for your private 5 day wildlife and bird watching tour through the Mary River, Kakadu and Nitmiluk National Parks.

-We head south along the Stuart highway and into Fogg Dam Conservation Reserve, arriving in time for sunrise bird watching.
+We head south along the Stuart highway and into Fogg Dam Conservation Reserve.
 These wetlands have international significance because of their beauty and natural ecosystems.
-A variety of fauna may be f ound here throughout the year as well as a large variety of birdlife (230 bird species have been listed in this area by The Australian Bird Atlas).
-We drive across the dam wall and park at the Pandanus Lookout, where a light breakfast will be provided with tea and plunger coffee.
+A variety of fauna may be found here throughout the year as well as a large variety of bird life (230 bird species have been listed in this area by The Australian Bird Atlas).

-We then have the option of taking one of woodlands walks- either the 2.7k Monsoon Forest Walk or the 2.2km Woodlands to Waterlily Walk.
+As well as viewing the birds as we drive across the dam wall, we also have the option of taking one of woodlands walks- either the 2.7km Monsoon Forest Walk or the 2.2km Woodlands to Waterlily Walk.

 As well as a variety of wetlands birds, such as Brolga, Jabiru, Comb Crested Jacana, Sacred Kingfishers and Royal Spoonbills, we may also have the opportunity to see a range of other birds such as Crimson finches, Double Barred Finches, Rainbow Bee-Eaters and the Rainbow Pitta.